robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 Let's show only 24 iterations from the middle of the window because there samples have highest amplitudes.
 Yellow marker shows that range (iterations between 401 and 424):

-    IMAGE: part of the window
+    IMAGE 8: part of the window

 Below zoomed version plus 24 iteration details:

-    IMAGE: zoom and vectors for samplePerPeriod 11 + explanation (arrow that show rotation and arrows that shows how vectors are affected by sample vaue)
+    IMAGE 9: zoom and vectors for samplePerPeriod 11 + explanation (arrow that show rotation and arrows that shows how vectors are affected by sample vaue)

 Dark dot is end of unit vector that starts at origin.
 Line was omitted to not collide with blue vector which is more important.
 Blue vector is unit vector multiplied by sample value.
 At this frequency bin we are